WELS Nurses Association

 WELSNA Statement of Purpose

-- Spiritual Support: Provide opportunities for nurses to develop and to grow in faith to face challenges in their lives and work place.
+- Spiritual Support: Provide opportunities for nurses to develop and to grow in their faith as they face challenges in their lives and work place.

 - Education: Promote, develop and facilitate educational programs through establishment of a speaker’s bureau, a resource library for continuing education and wellness information for the community.

-- Consultation: Develop training programs that can be used by different segments such as parish nurses, home care nurses, hospital nurses, nurse educators and student nurses.
+- Consultation: Develop training programs that can be used by different areas of practice such as parish nurses, home care nurses, hospital nurses, nurse educators and student nurses.

-- Health Resources: Develop a pool of volunteers and/or resources (health booklets etc) to be used for community served and/or to disseminate during scheduled events.
+- Health Resources: Develop a pool of volunteers and/or resources (health booklets etc) for the community served, and for to distribution during scheduled events.

-- Volunteer Care: Develop a database to serve in a variety of situations based on needs of the community being served.
+- Volunteer/Mission Opportunities: Develop a database of volunteers to serve in a variety of situations based on needs of the local or global community being served.

-- Community Liaison/Referral: Develop relationships with other organizations with a focus on programs to provide services of community served
+- Collaboration: Develop relationships with other organizations within the WELS with a focus on programs that provide service to communities served.

 “Each one should use whatever gift he has received to serve others, faithfully administering God's grace in its various forms “ (1 Peter 4:10).